pxseu/anilist-readme/README.md

 }
 ```

-Above query will return you your username next to your id with which you can use this action.
+The query above will return your username and your id which you can use for this action.

 ## Example